ramakrishnanhulk20/Cerebrum/README.md

       ✔ Should allow multiple lender approvals

     Researcher Access Purchase (v0.9 with Auto-Grants)
-      ✔ Should purchase access with correct payment
+      8) Should purchase access with correct payment
-      ✔ Should split payment 80/20 correctly
+      9) Should split payment 80/20 correctly
-      ✔ Should emit correct event with payment details ✔ Should prevent insufficient payment
+      10) Should emit correct event with payment details
+      11) Should prevent insufficient payment
-      ✔ Should prevent access to unregistered patient ✔ Should allow multiple researchers to purchase access ✔ Should track researcher purchase count
+      ✔ Should prevent access to unregistered patient
+      12) Should allow multiple researchers to purchase access
+      13) Should track researcher purchase count
-      ✔ Should track purchased patients list
+      14) Should track purchased patients list

     Earnings Claims (v0.9)
-      ✔ Should claim earnings successfully
-      ✔ Should emit EarningsDistributed event
-      ✔ Should reset earnings to zero after claim
-      ✔ Should prevent claim with zero earnings
-      ✔ Should prevent unregistered patient from claiming ✔ Should accumulate earnings from multiple purchases
+      15) "before each" hook for "Should claim earnings successfully"

     Lender Eligibility Checks (v0.9 Zero-Knowledge)
-      ✔ Should check eligibility with plaintext threshold ✔ Should prevent check without approval
+      16) Should check eligibility with plaintext threshold ✔ Should prevent check without approval
-      ✔ Should prevent check with insufficient payment ✔ Should track eligibility history
+      ✔ Should prevent check with insufficient payment
+      17) Should track eligibility history
       ✔ Should prevent check on unregistered patient

+    Encrypted Lender Eligibility (v0.9 FHE)
+      ✔ Should validate checkEligibilityWithEncryptedThreshold function exists
+      ✔ Should validate getEncryptedEligibilityResult function exists
+      ✔ Should require approval for encrypted eligibility check

+    Encrypted Health Record Access (v0.9)
+      ✔ Should validate getEncryptedHealthRecord function exists
+      ✔ Should validate getHealthRecordMetadata function exists
+      ✔ Should return correct health record count
+      ✔ Should validate getRecordQuality function exists

+    Risk Scoring Functions (v0.9)
+      ✔ Should validate calculateComprehensiveRisk function exists
+      ✔ Should validate getEncryptedRiskScores function exists
+      ✔ Should prevent risk calculation without data

+    Dynamic Access Pricing (v0.9 Quality-Based)
+      ✔ Should return base price when no records exist ✔ Should validate price calculation logic
+      ✔ Should use quality score to determine price tier

+    Researcher Access Tracking (v0.9)
+      ✔ Should validate hasCurrentAccess function
+      18) Should track access rounds correctly

+    Additional Admin Controls (v0.9)
+      ✔ Should allow owner to update risk scoring library ✔ Should prevent non-owner from updating risk library ✔ Should prevent zero address risk library

     View Functions (v0.9)
-      ✔ Should return correct patient info
+      19) Should return correct patient info
       ✔ Should return correct total patients
       ✔ Should return correct total data shares
       ✔ Should return complete patient list
-      ✔ Should return sharing enabled patients
+      20) Should return sharing enabled patients
       ✔ Should return correct health record count
       ✔ Should return registration status correctly
-      ✔ Should return sharing status correctly
+      21) Should return sharing status correctly
       ✔ Should return activity logs

     Admin Functions (v0.9)